raquo/scala-dom-types/README.md

 As well as by:

 * [Scala DOM Test Utils](https://github.com/raquo/scala-dom-testutils), a library that verifies that your DOM node / tree matches the spec

+As the end-user of these libraries, you do not depend on _Scala DOM Types_ at runtime, those libraries use it at their compile time (for SDT v17.0.0+).

 ## Table of Contents